vilsonfcastilho/mavarick-test-vilson/README.md

 To access the project you will send your requests to `http://localhost:CONFIGURATED_PORT`.

-(OBS: If the PORT was not configated it will be set '3333' as default)
+(OBS1: If the PORT was not configated it will be set '3333' as default) (OBS2: Fill the Database data in the '.env' following the PDF test data)

 ## ⚡️ Routes